-But don't take action so quickly that you're still spitting nails when you dial your card company's 800 number.
-While there’s no magic phrase to persuade a credit card company to reinstate your previous credit agreement or lower your rate, civility is critical.
-Remember, Ridout says you don’t have a right to a lower rate or higher credit limit.
+While there’s no magic phrase to persuade a card company to reinstate a previous more attractive APR or lower your rate, civility is critical.
+Remember, Ridout says, you don’t have a right to a lower rate or higher credit limit.
 You are asking for a favor.

-The first step is to make sure you know your own credit history and credit score, said Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling.
-If you’ve been a good customer, be prepared to demonstrate it by laying out how long you’ve had the card, how much you charge each month and your history of timely payments.
+The first step is to make sure you know your own credit history and credit score, says Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling.
+If you’ve been a good customer, be prepared to demonstrate that by laying out how long you’ve had the card, how much you charge each month and your history of timely payments.

 “It’s your money, and it’s worth fighting for,” Cunningham said.
 “I would definitely bother to make the call.”

 For those who may be wondering what to say, here’s an example of an effective conversation between a responsible credit card user and his or her card company.